agrendath/QTools/README.md

 - /apples \<playername\> - Shows how many apples a player has eaten since installation of the plugin
 - /tiago - Displays useful information about tiago
 - /lucas - Displays useful information about lucas
-- /souls - Shows a player's balance of Tiago Souls
+- /souls - Shows a player's balance of Souls
 - /souls give \[playername\] \[amount\] - Give the specified amount of souls to another player (this will deduct them from your balance, obviously)
 - /soulenchant \<enchantment\> - Enchants the item the player is holding with a soulenchantment, see available enchantments below
 - /deathstop - Shows the leaderboard of the top 10 players with most deaths